navferty/NavfertyExcelAddIn/README.md

 ## How to install

+### Offline install

+You can install the add-in from official website of the project:
+[navferty.ru](https://www.navferty.ru).
+Just download and run the setup.exe file.

+You may need to manually import the self-signed certificate before the installation process can be finished.

+The installation process also requires internet connection to load latest version.

+### Offline install

-The solution is build in Azure, you can download installation files from there:
+The solution is build in Azure, you can download full archive with installation files from there:

 * Visit https://navferty.visualstudio.com/NavfertyExcelAddIn/_build?definitionId=3